 Accelerated degree programs offer students the chance to complete post-secondary degrees in a short amount of time.
-Many programs that are generally completed in two years may be completed in less than a year.
-Accelerated associate's degree programs provide students with the tools they need to quickly complete an associate's degree and enter the workforce or enter a bachelor's degree program.
+Many programs that are generally completed in two years may be completed in less.
+Accelerated associate's degree programs provide students with the tools they need to quickly complete an associate's degree and enter the workforce, or enter a bachelor's degree program.
 An accelerated associate's degree program may be a good option for working professionals who have earned some college credit in the past.
 Although most accelerated degree programs are designed for bachelor's degree completion, many universities offer similar programs for students pursuing associate's degrees.

 Previous College Credit